ermac0/FxConnectProxy/README.md

 As mentioned before, ForexConnect doesn't allow for creation of its objects by consuming code - it only passes on objects obtained from the back-end during an active session.*

+## Beta
+The project is still in Beta phase - there could be breaking changes before it is finalized.
+***So it may NOT be suitable for production.***

 ## License
 The license is available at <https://raw.githubusercontent.com/ermac0/FxConnectProxy/master/LICENSE>